 This 40,000-square-feet facility is located in Bluffton, SC and consists of a two story medical office complex including infusion services and a linear accelerator.
 The unique building geometry presented several challenges with respect to structural framing.
 Additionally, extreme environmental design criteria (high wind and seismic) made this design challenging, but also rewarding.
 The foundation system consisted of conventional shallow foundations supported by ground improvement made up of rammed aggregate piers.
 Intense coordination during the early stages of the project using a modified Integrated Project Delivery (IPD) design methodology resulted in a collaborative effort with minimal construction phase surprises.

 Bon Secours St. Francis Millennium Cancer Center

-One of the unique challenges for the design of this building was that the second floor was rotated five degrees in plan from the first floor, requiring additional coordination between the architect and engineer.
-Due to the large amount of exterior glass, Fuller Group, Inc. selected to utilize moment frames to resist the lateral forces caused by wind or earthquakes.
+This 65,000-square-feet building is the first freestanding outpatient cancer center for St. Francis, providing outpatient services for radiation treatments, medical oncology, and infusion.
+The building also includes a pharmacy, café, classrooms, research department, chapel, and library.
+The facility opened to patients in 2014 and has won local and state awards for its architecture, which is designed in the International Style.
+One of the unique challenges for the design of this building was the second floor, which was rotated five degrees in plan from the first floor, requiring additional coordination between the architect and engineer.
+Due to the large amount of exterior glass, Fuller Group selected to utilize moment frames to resist the lateral forces caused by wind or earthquakes.
 The building analysis was performed utilizing RAM 3D finite element software.
 The structure was then modeled in Revit for coordination with the other disciplines and for construction document creation.